apache/james-project/src/adr/0014-blobstore-storage-policies.md

 Also, the capabilities of the various implementations of BlobStore have different strengths:

  - CassandraBlobStore is efficient for small blobs and offer low latency.
 However it is known to be expensive for big blobs.
 Cassandra storage is expensive.
- - Object Storage blob store is good at storing big blobs, but it induces higher latencies than Cassandra for small blobs for a cost gain that doesn't worth it.
+ - Object Storage blob store is good at storing big blobs, but it induces higher latencies than Cassandra for small blobs for a cost gain that isn't worth it.

 Thus, significant performance could be unlocked by using the right blob store for the right blob.